Trump talks up trip before returning to controversy in Washington

 President Trump's first foreign trip

-US President Donald Trump and his wife, Melania, arrive for a concert of the La Scala Philharmonic Orchestra while in Taormina, Italy, on Friday, May 26.
+President Donald Trump and his wife, Melania, arrive for a concert of the La Scala Philharmonic Orchestra while in Taormina, Italy, on Friday, May 26.
 The Trumps are in Italy for a two-day G-7 summit.

 President Trump's first foreign trip